-- a.
-When the Department of Children and Families is informed that there has been an emergency removal of a child without court order, by medical personnel, law enforcement personnel or by an employee of the Department, it shall investigate the circumstances under which the child was injured and take appropriate action to insure the safety of the child.
-The Department may arrange for immediate medical screening of the child and has legal authority to consent to screening.
-If necessary to safeguard the child's health or life, the Department may also arrange for and consent to medical care or treatment of the child.
-Medical reports resulting from this screening, examination or care or treatment shall be released to the Department for the purpose of aiding in the determination of whether the child has been abused or neglected.
-Any person or health care facility acting in good faith in the screening of, examination of or provision of care and treatment to a child or in the release of medical records shall have immunity from any liability, civil or criminal, that might otherwise be incurred or imposed as a result of such act. - b.
-The Department shall make every reasonable effort to communicate immediately with the child's parent or guardian that emergency removal has been made and the location of the facility to which the child has been taken.
-For the purposes of this section, "facility" means a hospital, shelter or child care institution in which a child may be placed for temporary care, but does not include a resource family home. - c.
-If the child is not returned to the parent or guardian, the Department commence an action under this act and shall advise the parent or guardian that the case will be heard in Superior Court, Chancery Division, Family Part within two court days.
-The Department shall make a reasonable effort, at least 24 hours prior to the court hearing, to notify the parent or guardian of the time to appear in court; and inform the parent or guardian of the right to obtain counsel, and how to obtain counsel through the Office of the Public Defender if the parent or guardian is indigent.
-The Department shall also advise the party who removed the child to appear. - d.
+a.
+When the Division is informed that there has been an emergency removal of a child without court order, by medical personnel, law enforcement personnel or by an employee of the Division, it shall investigate the circumstances under which the child was injured and take appropriate action to insure the safety of the child.
+The Division shall investigate whether there are suitable relatives with whom the child could be placed.
+The Division may arrange for immediate medical screening of the child and has legal authority to consent to screening.
+If necessary to safeguard the child's health or life, the Division may also arrange for and consent to medical care or treatment of the child.
+Medical reports resulting from this screening, examination or care or treatment shall be released to the Division for the purpose of aiding in the determination of whether the child has been abused or neglected.
+Any person or health care facility acting in good faith in the screening of, examination of or provision of care and treatment to a child or in the release of medical records shall have immunity from any liability, civil or criminal, that might otherwise be incurred or imposed as a result of such act.

+b.
+The Division shall make every reasonable effort to communicate immediately with the child's parent or guardian orally and in writing that emergency removal has been made and the location of the facility to which the child has been taken.
+For the purposes of this section, "facility" means a hospital, shelter or child care institution in which a child may be placed for temporary care, but does not include a resource family home.

+c.
+If the child is not returned to the parent or guardian, the Division shall commence an action under this act and shall advise the parent or guardian that the case will be heard in Superior Court, Chancery Division, Family Part within two court days.
+The Division shall make a reasonable effort, at least 24 hours prior to the court hearing, to notify the parent or guardian orally and in writing of the time to appear in court; and inform the parent or guardian of the right to obtain counsel, and how to obtain counsel through the Office of the Public Defender if the parent or guardian is indigent.
+If there is reasonable cause to believe that the parent or guardian is indigent, the Division shall notify the Office of the Public Defender's Office of Parental Representation and include a copy of the complaint.
+The Division shall also advise the party who removed the child to appear.

+d.
 If the removed child is returned home prior to the court hearing, there shall be no court hearing to determine the sufficiency of cause for the child's removal, unless the child's parent or guardian makes application to the court for review.
-However, even if the child is returned, the Department may commence an action alleging child neglect or abuse under this chapter. - e.
-The parents or guardian of a child in care and custody may, upon request and in the reasonable discretion of the Department of Youth and Family Services, visit the child, provided that the life or health of the child will not be endangered by the visit.
+However, even if the child is returned, the Division may commence an action alleging child abuse or neglect under this chapter.

+e.
+The parents or guardian of a child in care and custody whether the child was removed by medical personnel, law enforcement or the Division, upon request and in the reasonable discretion of the Division, may ,isit the child, provided that the life or health of the child will not be endangered by the visit.